RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

     def main():
-        # your main code
+        # your main code (input and print statements)

     if __name__ == "main":
         main()

-Part 3: Vigenere
+Part 2: Vigenere
 ----------------

 If you're trying to pass notes in the back of class with your best friend Suzie, the Ceasar cipher would be fairly easy for a nosy outsider to decode.
 Let's implement a more complicated cipher algorithm.